openpgp-pqc/draft-ietf-openpgp-nist-bp-comp/draft-ietf-openpgp-nist-bp-comp.md

 ## Key Version Binding

-All PQ(/T) asymmetric algorithms are to be used only in v6 (and newer) keys and certificates, with the single exception of ML-KEM-768+X25519 (algorithm ID 35), which is also allowed in v4 encryption-capable subkeys.
+All PQ/T asymmetric algorithms defined in this document are to be used only in v6 (and newer) keys and certificates.

 # Composite KEM Schemes